1 Context and Positioning

 Macro-scale: experiments on intact trabeculae allow to test the effect of drugs and mutations on the tissue contraction.

-4 the trabeculae muscle (or trabeculae carneae) are muscular columns that projects from the inner surface of the right and left ventricles.
+30 the trabeculae muscle (or trabeculae carneae) are muscular columns that projects from the inner surface of the right and left ventricles.
 They may form simple ridges, or be fixed at both extremities.
 Papillary muscles are examples of trabeculae that holds the tendinous chords holding the cusps of the valves.
 Trabeculae muscles are used in experiments because they are essentially one dimensional objects with aligned fibers.

 1.5.2 Mechanical models and heart simulations

-The interest of having a physiologically relevant model at organ-scale is obvious: it allows to simulate the contraction and have access to various indicators that can be compared to clinical data on the one hand but also estimates of internal parameters that are not directly accessible by macroscale measurements, such as internal stresses.
+The interest of having a physiologically relevant model at organ-scale is obvious: it allows simulating the contraction and have access to various indicators that can be compared to clinical data on the one hand but also estimates of internal parameters that are not directly accessible by macroscale measurements, such as internal stresses.

 All the existing approaches share similar background based on three essential assumptions.